 - Now separate the cabbage leaves and cut the thick root on the back of the each leaf because of the easier folding.

-- Boil 2 cups of Beef stock + 3 cups of water with 1 Tbs.
-Vegeta; set aside.
+- Boil 2 cups of Beef stock + 3 cups of water with 1 Tbsp Vegeta; set aside.

-- In a large pot add bit of minced onion and olive oil (or any on your hand) and place each roll on the bottom of the pot.
+- In a large pot add a bit of minced onion and olive oil (or any on your hand) and place each roll on the bottom of the pot.
 If you have meat leftovers, add them on the top.
-Put shredded sauerkraut, few garlic cloves, then rest of the cabbage leaves on top.
-Over the cabbage rolls, put few slices of bacon or any smoked products, sweet paprika, bit more chopped garlic, parsley, and about ½ tbs. ground black pepper.
+Put shredded sauerkraut, few garlic cloves, then the rest of the cabbage leaves on top.
+Over the cabbage rolls, put few slices of bacon or any smoked products, sweet paprika, a bit more chopped garlic, parsley, and about ½ Tbsp ground black pepper.

 - Now that you layer everything correctly, put it on the stove and slowly pour the beef stock.
 The liquid needs to go over the cabbage rolls at least an inch.
 Turn the heat on high until it boils again.
-Once it's boiled, cover and turn the heat on a medium low and let it cook for next 40 minutes.
+Once it's boiled, cover and turn the heat on a medium-low and let it cook for the next 40 minutes.

-- After 40 minutes, mix all-purpose flour with 2 Tbs. of Tomato sauce. in a bowl.
-Combine it well and add about 3 Tbs. of water.
+- After 40 minutes, mix all-purpose flour with 2 Tbsp of tomato sauce. in a bowl.
+Combine it well and add about 3 Tbsp of water.
 Stir until lumps are gone and you are left with smooth and thin texture.